 Expanding the Program Nationally

 ICERM's long-term goal has been to replicate GirlsGetMath on a national basis, and started by making its interactive and engaging educational modules now available on-line by request in 2016 (see Curriculum below).

 Thanks to funding from the JetBlue Foundation in 2018, ICERM developed a train-the-trainer opportunity for nine faculty who were interested in replicating a GirlsGetMath program at their home institutions.
 The observational training occurred during ICERM's summer 2019 GirlsGetMath program.
 The train-the-trainer participants were then given the opportunity to apply for start-up seed funds to run their own programs.
 Six out of the nine trainees applied for the four available seed grants.
 Through the seed grants, GirlsGetMath programs were held at Boston University, Colorado State University, Stonehill College, the University of Central Oklahoma, and the University of Michigan - Dearborn.
 We are grateful to the JetBlue Foundation for their flexibility.

 How You Can Make a Difference

 Donations and gifts to the GirlsGetMath@ICERM program can come in many forms.
-A gift as small as $1,000 will cover the cost for one girl’s experience; a $50,000 donation will seed the planned national franchise of this program.
+A gift as small as $100 will cover the cost of one participant's experience; a $50,000 donation will seed the planned national franchise of this program.
 Gifts and donations can be named or anonymous.

-- $1,000 funds a scholarship for one girl to attend the program
+- $100 funds a scholarship for one student to attend the program

 - $25,000 sponsors one summer GirlsGetMath program